In Generative AI We (Dis)Trust? Computational Analysis of Trust and Distrust in Reddit Discussions: Results

 \subsection{Trust and Distrust}

 \textbf{Classification Results.} Table~\ref{tab:Classification task 1} reports performance across transformers, zero-shot, and few-shot LLMs for classifying \textit{Trust}, \textit{Distrust}, \textit{Both}, and \textit{Neither}.
-Among transformers, RoBERTa performed best (F1 = 0.71), with ModernBERT close behind (F1 = 0.70), reflecting the advantages of more recent pretraining.
-Zero-shot LLMs generally outperformed transformers: GPT-4.1 and GPT-4.1-mini reached F1 = 0.76 and 0.77, respectively.
-Fine-tuned GPT-4o-mini matched this level, but open-source LLMs such as Mixtral-8x7B (F1 = 0.57) lagged.
-The best overall performance was achieved with GPT-4.1-mini in the few-shot setting (F1 = 0.78), slightly surpassing GPT-5-mini, GPT-4-turbo, and Gemma-2-27B (all F1 = 0.75-0.76).
-This suggests that few-shot prompting provides modest but consistent gains for this context-sensitive task.
+Among transformers, RoBERTa performed best (F1 = 0.77), with ModernBERT and DistillBERT close behind (F1 = 0.75), reflecting the advantages of more recent pretraining.
+Zero-shot LLMs generally outperformed transformers: GPT-5.1, GPT-5-mini, and GPT-5.2 reached F1 = 0.8, 0.79, and 0.79, respectively.
+Open-source LLMs such as Llama-4-Maverick (F1 = 0.75) lagged.
+Few-shot LLMs showed a consistent performance, with GPT-5-mini (F1= 0.8), GPT-4.1-mini (F1= 0.79), and GPT-4o (F1= 0.79) leading.
+The best overall performance was achieved by GPT-5.1 in the zero-shot setting, and GPT-5-mini in the few-shot setting (F1 = 0.8).
+Our results suggest that adding shots does not necessarily improve performance in this classification task.

-Table~\ref{tab:performance-label} breaks down GPT-4.1-mini-few-shot by label.
-Performance is strongest on \textit{Distrust} (F1 = 0.86) and \textit{Trust} (F1 = 0.81), indicating that the model reliably captures clear positive or negative context.
-Performance drops for \textit{Neither} (F1 = 0.63), showing difficulty in distinguishing neutral commentary from implicit evaluations.
-The lowest scores occur for \textit{Both} (F1 = 0.33), highlighting the challenge in detecting ambivalent or ironic posts.
-Based on these results and the overall performance of GPT-4.1-mini (few-shot), we used this model to generate labels for the full dataset.
+Table~\ref{tab:performance-label} breaks down GPT-5.1's zero-shot performance for each category.
+Performance was strongest on \textit{Distrust} (F1 = 0.89) and \textit{Trust} (F1 = 0.84), indicating that the model reliably captured clear positive or negative context.
+Performance droped for \textit{Neither} (F1 = 0.60), showing difficulty in distinguishing neutral commentary from implicit evaluations.
+The lowest scores occurred for \textit{Both} (F1 = 0.24), highlighting the challenge in detecting ambivalent or ironic posts (see Appendix \ref{sec:app:error-analysis} for error analysis).
+Based on these results and the overall performance of GPT-5.1-2025-11-13 (zero-shot), we used this model to generate labels for the full dataset with OpenAI's batch API.